heptarch/heptarch.github.io/drafts/demon.md

 cooling, I think we might apply these notions to corpuscular machines, but I fear some of the finer points of experimental chemistry elude me.
 I remember you stating in your lectures on acoustics that you studied with Kekulé?"
-The notebook becomes suddenly clear: equations, engineering schematics, scattered exclamations of EYPHKA!
+The notebook becomes suddenly clear, and swims before him in equations, engineering schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.

 Beethoven looks on with amusement.
 Foster stammers: